cunla/fakeredis-py/docs/index.md

 these tests will have a result of 's' for skipped.

 There are some tests that test redis blocking operations that are somewhat slow.
-If you want to skip these tests during day to day development, they have all been tagged as 'slow' so you can skip them by running:
+If you want to skip these tests during day-to-day development, they have all been tagged as 'slow' so you can skip them by running:

 ```bash
 poetry run pytest -m "not slow"